-The Plan is maintained for two beneficiaries of retired employees who are currently receiving benefits.
+As of June 30, 2022, the date of the most recent actuarial valuation, the plan is maintained for two beneficiaries of retired employees who are receiving benefits.
 Benefits paid are based upon the former employees' years of service and a percentage of their average monthly compensation prior to June 30, 1981.